pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 If you are deploying to a different platform you can skip this section.

-1. In your pega-helm-chart repository, navigate to the \<local filepath\>/\<platform\>-demo /pega-helm-charts-master/charts/addons folder.
+1. To download pega/addons Helm chat to the \<local filepath\>/\<platform\>-demo, enter:

+\$ helm inspect values pega/addons \> addons.yaml

-2. Open the values.yaml file from this folder in a text editor
+1. Open the addons.yaml file from this folder in a text editor

-3. In the traefik configuration area, ensure the following two settings are configured to use Traefik for your deployment load-balancer:
+2. In the traefik configuration area, ensure the following two settings are configured to use Traefik for your deployment load-balancer:

 traefik: